linked-db/linked-ql/README.md

 >
 > Built for *mutation-based* reactivity, this model integrates seamlessly with newer stacks that share the same foundation, letting you pass dynamic, ever-updating data across your entire application — even over the wire — with zero glue code.
 >
-> As an example, the Webflo framework would let you return "live" data from a route for automatic binding on the UI — with reactivity preserved over the wire:
+> As an example, the Webflo framework would let you return "live" data from a route for automatic binding on the UI — with reactivity preserved through the wire:
 >
 >  ```js
 >  // Return "live" results over the wire from a Webflo route